crate/crate/docs/appendices/release-notes/unreleased.rst

   consume invalid table names provided in a double-quoted string format containing ``.`` such as ``"table.t"`` by mis-interpreting it as ``"table"."t"``, which is a two double-quoted strings joined by a ``.``.

+- Fixed an issue that caused failures of queries having virtual tables, aliased columns and ``LIMIT`` operators to fail.